diegodoimo/hierarchical_nucleation/README.md

 # Hierarchical nucleation in deep neural networks

+This repository is the official implementation of the paper [Hierarchical nucleation in deep neural networks](https://arxiv.org/abs/2007.03506)

 ## Requirements

 To create a local enviroment with the packages required to run the code please download and install Anaconda